SecondSonConsulting/Baseline/README.md

 1. The latest version of SwiftDialog is installed.
 1. Baseline then waits until an active end user is logged in on the device.
     1. This process does not have a timeout and will continue to wait until a user has logged into the device.
+1. When a valid user is identified `InitialScripts` are processed.
+    1. There is no SwiftDialog component to `InitialScripts`.
+This is where you can customize your welcome experience to suit your use case.
-1. When a valid user is identified a SwiftDialog progress list will show each item as its processed.
+1. Once `InitialScripts` are completed, a SwiftDialog progress list will show each additional item as it is processed.
 1. Installomator is used to process any labels defined in the configuration profile
 2. Any packages defined inthe configuration profile are run.
 3. Any scripts defined in the configuration profile are run.
 4. If a custom app icon has been configured for SwiftDialog, then it will be reinstalled in order to pickup this icon.
 5. Baseline deletes the LaunchDaemon, so that it is not loaded again after a restart.
 6. The entire directory `/usr/local/Baseline` is deleted.
 7. The user is presented with a simple message indicating whether everything went smoothly or if there were errors.
-This message has a timer (default 30 seconds for success, 5 minutes if any items had an error.)
+This message has a timer.
 8. After the timer the device forcibly restarts via `shutdown -r now`

 ### Additional Info

 Baseline uses the `--blurscreen` SwiftDialog feature to prevent user access during the setup process.
 There is an optional "escape" key to close the Dialog windows using `CMD+]`.
-Using this escape key does not stop Baseline from running, it simply closes the Dialog window.
+Using this escape key does not stop Baseline from running, it only closes the Dialog window.

 ### How to Initiate it
 Baseline was designed to be run in any way you may need: